agmyomyat/streamerchit/README.md

 ## Consider sponsoring this project

 My goal is to help viewers support streamers.
 This platform does not take a cut from streamers, nor is there any fee.
-If you like this project and want to support it, you can reach out to me for donations via agmmdotdev@gmail.com
+If you like this project and want to support it, you can reach out to me for donations via agmmdotdev@gmail.com.we will mention your brand in our github page and facebook page or tip directly via https://streamerchit.com/streamerchit/tip